Last updated: May 2026

 The strategy document aligns with all relevant sections of landscape guidance, planning policies and best practice documents, showing how the proposal works towards biodiversity net gain, climate adaptation, local character and sustainable land use.
 Within the strategy, the results can offer core design responses based on the context of the landscape and practical parameters to guide architectural layout and masterplanning.
 It has enough evidence to prove that it has informed the development from the outset, supported local plan promotion, outline applications and supporting planning documents (SPDs), and generates confidence in local communities, planning officers and stakeholders.

 It could be that you’re promoting a site, preparing a planning application or responding to opportunities in planning policies.
-Whatever your situation is, our team can support you with tailored strategic landscape planning services.
+Whatever your situation is, our team can support you by forwarding you to a service provider offering tailored strategic landscape planning services.

-In addition to ecology surveys, arboriculture surveys, archaeology surveys, contaminated land surveys, and so much more, Arbtech offers landscape surveys, including a strategic landscape assessment and strategic landscape strategy to clients who need them.
-We are able to commission them individually or together as part of a combined approach, or if you aren’t sure what you need for your planning project, speak to us and we will guide you based on your circumstances and requirements.
+In addition to ecology surveys, arboriculture surveys, archaeology surveys, contaminated land surveys, and so much more, Arbtech offers landscape surveys via relationships with reputable consultancies, including a strategic landscape assessment and strategic landscape strategy to clients who need them.
+We are able to commission them individually or together as part of a combined approach, or if you aren’t sure what you need for your planning project, speak to us, and we will guide you based on your circumstances and requirements.

-Our team conducts services that help with understanding the landscape context and sensitivities to shape a development proposal.
-Every one of our landscape consultants is effective in working closely with design teams, developers, local authorities and planning consultants to help out with decision-making, risk reduction and optimising the long-term value of a site and the optimum effectiveness of a planning project.
+The team we work with conducts services that help with understanding the landscape context and sensitivities to shape a development proposal.
+Every one of their landscape consultants is effective in working closely with design teams, developers, local authorities and planning consultants to help out with decision-making, risk reduction and optimising the long-term value of a site and the optimum effectiveness of a planning project.

 Arbtech are your best asset when it comes to getting planning permission for your project.
 We cover the whole of the UK and we are waiting to get started on your project...